dumbledad/rails-vscode-docker/README.md

 ## Simple Rails in Docker

-To get a simple vanilla Rails app up and running in a Docker container on your local manchine follow [these instructions](SimpleRailsInDocker.md)
+To get a simple vanilla Rails app up and running in a Docker container on your local machine follow [these instructions](SimpleRailsInDocker.md)

 ## Debuging with Visual Studio Code